tchoi8/teachingasart2018/README.md

 *Lecture.2 Curriculum*

 What is a curriculum?
-Artists as educators, performance art work as curriculum
+Artists as educators, performance artwork as curriculum

 - Joseph Beuys & Fluxus
 - Judy Chicago & Feminism